All Episodes

 And did you have problems with relationships?

-Hello, universal.
+Hello, Universal.

-This happens to virtually everybody, and yet in the AP, why this is groundbreaking.
+And yet in the AP, why, this is groundbreaking.

 This is unique.

-Students complained of trouble sleeping, having little energy, feeling down or hopeless.
+The students complained of trouble sleeping, having little energy, feeling down or hopeless.

 Most had not gotten professional help.